top of page

 linked with rational decision making.
 This means marketers often use warmer colors in ad

-campaigns for products they want consumers to buy on impulse, such as clearance items or last-minute deals.
-Cooler colors, on the other hand, are more likely to be used in advertising campaigns for products that require more careful consideration before purchase.
+campaigns for products they want consumers to buy on impulse.
+Cooler colors, on the other hand, are more likely to be used for products that require more consideration before purchase.
 Such products are expensive electronics or financial services.

 Reference list